What is the difference between SSI, SSDI, and individual disability insurance?

 For additional details and information on how to apply for SSI, please go to the Social Security website.

-SSDI is a government-sponsored disability insurance program that is included in your Social Security benefits, so the premiums are paid for by a portion of your FICA (Federal Insurance Contributions Act) withholdings.
+SSDI is a government-sponsored disability insurance program that is included in your Social Security benefits, so the premiums are paid for by a portion of your FICA (Federal Insurance Contributions Act) payroll taxes.
+Eligibility for SSDI requires a qualifying work history, meaning you must have worked and paid Social Security taxes for a sufficient period.
 Here are some key facts that you should be aware of:

-There is a five-month elimination period (waiting period) before you can start receiving benefits.
-The waiting period for benefits also means that SSDI may not provide protection for shorter-term disabilities that keep you out of work for a few weeks or months.
-That coverage can be provided by short term disability insurance (STD) from a private insurance company.
+There is a five-month elimination period (waiting period) before you can start receiving benefits: The waiting period for benefits also means that SSDI may not provide protection for shorter-term disabilities that keep you out of work for a few weeks or months.
+That coverage can be provided by short-term disability insurance (STD) from a private insurance company.
+SSDI applicants may also be eligible for retroactive benefits, which can pay benefits dating back to before the application was approved.

-The process of getting SSDI benefits is notably stringent.
-The initial application requires extensive documentation and can take months to complete – and about 2/3 of claims are rejected.5 While the initial decision can be appealed, the process can stretch out for years.
-Plus, even if your claim is accepted, the average monthly benefit (in 2023) was just $1,489 per month.6
+The process of getting SSDI benefits is notably stringent: The initial SSDI application requires extensive documentation and can take months to complete — only about 36% of claims are approved.4 While the initial decision can be appealed, the process can stretch out for years.
+Plus, even if your claim is accepted, the average monthly benefit (in 2026) was approximately $1,630 per month.5

 What is individual disability insurance?

-STD is for temporary disabilities not covered by SSDI, SSI or long-term disability insurance (LTD).
+STD is for temporary disabilities not covered by SSDI, SSI, or long-term disability insurance.
 Here’s what you should know:

-STD payments don’t replace all your wages, but the benefit usually equals 60%-80% of your income.
-However, those payments only last for a short period of time: the benefit period is typically 3-6 months or until you can get back to work.
+STD payments don’t replace all your wages, but the benefit usually equals 60%–80% of your income.
+However, those payments only last for a short period of time: the benefit period is typically three to six months or until you can get back to work.

 STD usually covers any injury or medical condition that renders you physically unable to do your job.
 However, some issues, such as mental illness or pregnancy, may or may not be covered, depending on the plan.